 How to Fix Drink Money Leaks

 To start making cuts, try making your coffee at home or at the office instead of picking it up on your commute.
 At the bar, never pay cover charges.
 Go at happy hour, and stick with simple, inexpensive drinks.
 Pace your drinking, and take sips of water between each one.
 Regularly volunteer to be the designated driver.

 Utility bills—gas, water, electricity, even the internet—are necessary expenses in any household.
 But they are expenses that happen in the background of our lives, so if we aren’t paying attention, our bills may be higher than they need to be.

 There’s no need to read by candlelight or go without AC.
 But you can keep your filters clean and vents clear and adjust the thermostat throughout the day based on changing temps outside and when most people are home.

 Fans are cheaper to run than the air conditioning, and blankets and sweaters can keep you warm and toasty with the heater on low.
 Wash full loads of laundry once per week, later in the day, and if you can afford it, upgrade to energy-efficient appliances.

-Once a luxury, smartphones are a fixture in everyday life that keep you connected to family, coworkers, clients, and friends.
+Once a luxury, smartphones and subscriptions are a fixture in everyday life that keep you connected to family, coworkers, clients, and friends.
 With apps for everything these days, phones also provide entertainment, exercise, news, music, and more.
 Paid apps and subscriptions are usually not expensive—until they start adding up.